 The fundamental objective of memory work is to provide the child with a store of personally relevant materials adequate for his/her needs.
 A second objective is to help the child develop the ability and habit of putting memorized material to practical use.
+It is an aid to overall learning.
 Other objectives of memory work are to help the child acquire knowledge of the essential elements of Christian faith and doctrine and to grow in his/her ability to memorize exactly.

 Memory work is useful only when the memorized selection becomes relevant to personal life and experience and when there is personal commitment to its truth.
 God's Word which has been memorized can be used to witness your faith in Jesus Christ and be used for comfort in times of trouble and for praise in times of joy.
+It all centers on the gospel of Jesus so that we can always be certain that we are forgiven children of God.